 It is also very important to mention that any alleged intervention by the judicial authorities, the medical order and the hospital management itself, where these terrible crimes are regularly committed with TOTAL impunity, only serves to throw dust in the eyes of the Portuguese who have become aware of this situation, but unfortunately, deep down, most of them don’t care less either.
 In the end, and after many years, the result is that no one is held accountable and no patient victim is compensated, or at best, there are no effective consequences.
 Like the gentleman who was “accidentally” castrated (!!!)
 Welcome to Portugal!
 You can even get castrated for free!

-In fact, the Portuguese Medical Order archived (rejected) the complaint, even in the face of autopsy evidence compatible with medical error.
+In fact, the Portuguese Medical Order archived (rejected) the complaint, even in the face of autopsy evidence consistent with medical error.

-These truly horrific and criminal situations for human beings that we see here being described and treated as banalities by the Portuguese involved are exactly the equivalent of what happens in the Portuguese justice system, as well as in all other very important areas of the functioning of any democratic country.
+These truly horrific and criminal situations for human beings, which we see here being described and treated as banalities by the Portuguese involved, are exactly the equivalent of what happens in the Portuguese justice system, as well as in all other very important areas of the functioning of any democratic country.

 This is Portuguese society in a nutshell, this is the callous medieval mentality of the majority of the Portuguese population in action, completely contrary to what a truly developed and democratic country is.

 It should be noted that this hospital serves the entire tourist area of the Algarve.
-Imagine the anguish that you, as a tourist, urgently need to be admitted to this hospital of terror?
+Imagine the anguish if you, as a tourist, had to be urgently admitted to this hospital of terror?
 Just run for your life!

 The following article is a translation (mostly MT).
 You can find the link to the original website at the end of it.